banhpete/Notes-on-Back-End-Topics/README.md

 It's important to note that when we "require" a module in, it's not like we are just calling that file and running it.
 This [link](https://www.freecodecamp.org/news/requiring-modules-in-node-js-everything-you-need-to-know-e7fbd119be8/) here does a great job of explaining it but essentially, when we use "require" we wrap the module in a function, making the variables local to that module, since all variables are function scoped.

-For us to use any of the functions or data from this module, the JavaSript file must have a module.exports object that contains all the functions/data.
+For us to use any of the functions or data from this module, the JavaSript file must have a module.exports object that contains all the functions/data (Remember, it's a module, hence "Module" and it needs to have exports, hence "exports".
+It's our job to specify what the module will export though!).
 When we wrap the module in a function, the function returns this module.export object. **It technically doesn't have to be an object, it can just be one function, or an array, or string, etc. but an object allows us to export more**

+**To summarize:**
+ -Node modules are JavaScript Files
+ -They are "required" in from other files
+ -The "require" function wraps the module in a function and returns the module.exports object -Variables inside the module are local to that file

 ## ExpressJS
 ### What is ExpressJS and why do we use it?